Family and carers’ free support group

 - Weekly Evening Addiction Family Support Group

-- Eating Disorders Family Group at Nightingale Hospital
+- Eating Disorders Family and Carers Group

 There is evidence to show that inclusion of those closest to the patient in psycho-educational programmes may enhance the patients’ recovery.
 It is also important for carers to have a strategy for self-care to avoid becoming depleted themselves.
 Patients and their families can feel fully supported in the decisions they make about their care and the treatment delivered by Nightingale Hospital.